homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Acknowledgements
 - Thanks to [embee8](https://github.com/embee8) for creating this plugin.
-- Thanks to all helping in the development of this plugin and obtaining new Comfort Cloud API.
+- Thanks to everyone helping in the development of this plugin and obtaining new Comfort Cloud API.
 - Thanks to the team behind Homebridge.
 Your efforts do not go unnoticed.

 ## Disclaimer